 American small arms were robust, reliable, based on

 standardized ammunition types, and produced in huge numbers.
 All

-although a slightly less powerful version of the 0.30 was used for the
+round, although a slightly less powerful version of the 0.30 was

-emphasized firepower and included a heavy weapons platoon in its
+and included a heavy weapons platoon in its company TO&E.

 Colt semiautomatic pistol

-forces.
-This was an excellent design by American inventor
+the American forces.
+This was an excellent design by American

-only drawback was that its round was arguably too powerful, requiring a
+Its only drawback was that its round was arguably too powerful, requiring a

 fair amount of practice to shoot the pistol accurately.
 There were

 |Colt M1911A1 Pistol